-Tofu nuggets baked in the oven and crispy with sesame seeds on the outside are so good to pop in your mouth.
+Tofu nuggets baked in the oven and crispy with sesame seeds on the outside, no breadcrumbs and are so good to pop in your mouth.
 A great vegetarian snack or meal that even your kids will enjoy!

 Baked tofu nuggets are easy to make.
 Season, leave plain, coat with sesame seeds or breadcrumbs and cook in your oven or air fryer.
-They are a healthy vegetarian snack that even kids love dipped in a sauce. (affiliate links present)
+They are a healthy vegetarian snack that even kids love dipped in a sauce. (affiliate links present, originally published 6/22)

 You don’t have to make these into bite size squares, but why wouldn’t you??
 Below we have instructions for baking tofu in the oven to make them crispy.
 If you want more of a deep fried outside you can follow the same directions but then follow our air fryer tofu temperature and cook timing instead.